A Junk Boat Tour of Victoria Harbour Cruising Hong Kong At Night During A Symphony Of Lights!

 Viewing the light show from Avenue of Stars

-Victoria Harbour with the buildings lit up at night in Hong Kong
+Victoria Harbour with the buildings lit up at night in Hong Kong is a marvellous viewing experience

 The best view from the mainland, in my opinion, is from the Avenue of Stars on the Tsim Sha Tsui waterfront.
 Hong Kong Island has the superior skyline, so if you’re wondering what side to enjoy it from, it’s best to be on the Kowloon side of the harbour.

-Blurred lights in Victoria Harbour, Hong Kong.
+Blurred lights in Victoria Harbour, Hong Kong for an artistic view that is bit unique

 It was fun to arrive at the Avenue of Stars early because the place was buzzing with activity in anticipation of the light show.
 People were posing with the famous Bruce Lee statue, trying to match the palms of their hands on the concrete engravings of their favourite movie stars, and there were also a few different garage bands playing for a growing crowd.

-Hong Kong A Symphony Of Lights Tour At Night Laser Show Display With Music
+Hong Kong A Symphony Of Lights Tour At Night Laser Show Display With Music is the ultimate evening experience in the city

 There were oohs and ahhs as the light show began and green lazers shot into the sky, and of course, many photos were snapped using phones and iPads.